Average analytic ranks of elliptic curves over number fields: Introduction

 \subsection{Average analytic ranks of elliptic curves}

 Let $E$ be an elliptic curve over a number field $K$.
-The Mordell--Weil theorem states that the set of $K$-rational points $E(K)$ of $E$ forms a finitely generated abelian group $E(K)\cong E(K)_{\tor}\oplus \Z^r$, where $E(K)_{\tor}$ is the finite torsion subgroup and $r\in \Z_{\geq 0}$ is the rank.
+The Mordell--Weil theorem states that the set of $K$-rational points $E(K)$ of $E$ forms a finitely generated abelian group $E(K)\cong E(K)_{\tor}\oplus \Z^r$, where $E(K)_{\tor}$ is the finite \emph{torsion subgroup} and $r\in \Z_{\geq 0}$ is the \emph{rank}.
 The study of ranks of elliptic curves has become a central topic in number theory.
 Despite this attention, ranks remain a mystery in many ways.

-Birch and Swinnerton-Dyer \cite{BSD65} famously conjectured that the rank of an elliptic curve equals its \emph{analytic rank} (i.e. the order of vanishing of its $L$-function at $s=1$).
+Birch and Swinnerton-Dyer \cite{BSD65} famously conjectured that the rank of an elliptic curve equals its \emph{analytic rank} (i.e., the order of vanishing of its $L$-function at $s=1$).

 To get an understanding of ranks of elliptic curves in general, one can hope to determine the average rank of elliptic curves.
-The average analytic rank of elliptic curves over the rational numbers $\Q$ was first bounded by Brumer \cite{Bru92}, who gave an upper bound of $2.3$ under the assumption of the Generalized Riemann Hypothesis for elliptic $L$-functions.
-Under the same conditions this was later improved to $2$ by Heath-Brown \cite{HB04}, and then to $25/14\approx 1.8$ by Young \cite{You06}.
-Remarkably, in 2015 Bhargava and Shankar \cite{BS15} were able to prove an unconditional upper bound of $1.5$ for the average rank of elliptic curves over $\Q$.
+As there are infinitely many elliptic curves, in order to make sense of this average one must order elliptic curves in some way.
+Throughout this article we order elliptic curves by their \emph{naive height}, as defined at the end of Section \ref{sec:Weighted-Projective-Spaces}.
+The average analytic rank of elliptic curves over the rational numbers was first bounded by Brumer \cite{Bru92}, who gave an upper bound of $2.3$ under the assumption of the Generalized Riemann Hypothesis for elliptic $L$-functions.\footnote{Brumer also assumed that all elliptic curves over $\Q$ were modular, which was unknown at the time, but later confirmed in a series of papers by Andrew Wiles and his students.} Under the same conditions, this bound was improved to $2$ by Heath-Brown \cite{HB04}, and then to $25/14\approx 1.8$ by Young \cite{You06}.
+In a remarkable series of papers \cite{BS15a, BS15b, BS13a, BS13b} Bhargava and Shankar bounded the average size of $2$-, $3$-, $4$-, and $5$-Selmer groups of elliptic curves, leading to an unconditional upper bound of $0.885$ for the average rank of elliptic curves over $\Q$.